 Weight: 61-66 pounds

-The Belgian Sheepdog Club of America indicates the following areas that should be tested in the breed throughout its lifetime and particularly by professional breeders who should make test results available to prospective buyers of puppies
+The Belgian Sheepdog Club of America recommends the following bodily areas that should be tested in the breed throughout the dog's lifetime and particularly by professional breeders:

 Hips, Elbows, Eyes, Thyroids, Patellas, and Cardiac evaluation.

-Detailed health information available at the Club site here.
+Detailed health information is available at the Club website here.

-Herding dog breeds, originally developed as working dogs, need quite a lot of exercise.
+Herding dog breeds, originally developed as working dogs, need a considerable amount of exercise to satisfy their high energy and active heritage.

 In addition, running off leash in a safe open area whenever possible, will be greatly enjoyed.